Tunode/Py-MySql-Tool/README.md

 - fix remove_column functionality from SQLtool.
 - Add functionality see tables and columns in alter table and column menu (rework whole look of menu)
 - Settings = In-progress.
-- Error handling = need's to be reworked. (meaby advanced option in menu to see more detailled error's for advanced user)
+- Error handling = need's to be reworked.
+(In-progress.)
-- add functionality to cancel db alterings. (with: typing:c / or (and) just leaving empty)

 -------------------------------------------------------------
   so far this module can do following MYSQL tasks: